 - Tweak or move the target control on the plugin.
 Then use the Main menu option Tools > Last tweaked > Edit events.

 - Use the Browser > Current project > Effect or Generators folder to see MIDI CC parameters for all controls the plugin publishes to the host (FL Studio).
 Then Right-click the target and select Edit events.

 Event Editor Menu

-The Event Editor menu provides useful commands for editing events.
-You can access this menu by clicking the Event Editor menu button
+The Event Editor Main menu provides useful commands for editing events.
+You can access this menu by clicking the Event Editor menu icon.